 Argyle Pink Diamonds

-The Argyle Diamond Mine in Australia produces the most beautiful coloured diamonds on earth.
-No other mine in the world produces such colour-saturated and intense diamonds.
-The mine is expected to close in 2020, and no more Argyle Pink diamonds will be sourced.
+On November 3rd, 2020, the legendary Australian Argyle Diamond Mine closed for operation.
+No other mine in the world has produced such colour-saturated and intense diamonds.
+With its closure no more Argyle Pink diamonds will be sourced.

 When you look into the dazzling light of a pink diamond, you will be spellbound.
 You simply cannot avert your gaze from them.
 Deep in its noble facets you will find a story of magical transformation, the enormous forces of nature and of eternal time.

 Argyle Pink Collection